donalus/donalus.github.io/about.md

 permalink: /about/
 ---

-I am currently a PhD candidate in the [College of Information Studies] at the [University of Maryland].
-I have a MS in Information Systems from [UMBC] and a BA in Philosophy from [Ripon College].
-My professional career has included many different technical roles including training developer, technical writer, programmer, software architect, and product manager.
+My professional career has

-I am a member of the [Ethics and Values in Design lab] that my advisor Associate Professor [Katie Shilton] leads.
-I also belong to the [Center for the Advanced Study of Communities and Information (CASCI)] and [Information Policy and Access Center (iPAC)].
+included many different technical roles including training developer, technical writer, programmer, software architect, and product manager.

-My research attempts to understand how to provide current and future designers of emergent technologies with tools and frameworks for navigating discussions and decision-making surrounding ethical challenges.
-I am currently focusing on the development of educational interventions for both college classrooms and professional workshops.
+At the [Ethics and Values in Design lab], I researched how to provide current and future designers of emergent technologies with tools and frameworks for navigating discussions and decision-making surrounding ethical challenges.

 Oh, and I survived [Acute Promyelocytic Leukemia].